jackmcc08/jackmcc08.github.io/_posts/ansible-tutorials/2025-06-08-start-ansible-part1.md

 ```

-- This inventory file defines:
+This inventory file defines:
   - a single target host: `node1`
   - the connection information to allow the control host to connect to the target host
   - two groups `test_group` and `alternative_group`

 > <strong>Groups</strong> allow you to easily target different sets of hosts for different purposes
 {: .prompt-tip }

-### :rocket: __Step 2 - Test you can reach your your target hosts__
+### :rocket: __Step 2 - Test you can reach your target hosts__

 First we are going to test you can ping your target host.
 We are going to do this by directly calling the ping module.